ThomasCorbin/rygger/README.md

 as it is.
 I can't say that anyone else would find it useful, but you're welcome to do what you want with it.

+A better choice would probably be ack and Daniel Lucraft's rak.

 The commands I have
 ------------